xaviergenelin/Data-Channel-Prediction/Reports/Bus.md

 to multiple regression where multiple predictor variables are used to predict a response.
-Additionally, and in the context of this assignment, different techniques can be used to prepare or train the linear regression equation from data, the most common of which is called Ordinary Least Squares.
+Additionally, and in the context of this assignment, different techniques can be used to prepare or train the linear regression equation from data, the most common of which is called, “Ordinary Least Squares”.
 The two models below are both multiple linear regression models, where multiple predictors from a training set of data are being used to predict the number of shares which is the response variable.